-For some applications the numerical solutions can be contaminated by divergence noise modes.
+For some applications the numerical solutions can be contaminated by divergence noise modes, when the higher-order scheme is applied in space.
 This can be seen as checker-board oscillations in the horizontal velocity field.
 To constrain the noise an explicit filtering of the horizontal velocity field can be applied.
 For more details see the Scientific documentation.
 The user can specify the filtering factor, which for most applications should be in the range between 0.001 and 0.02.